 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of Diamond Foods were sparkling today, gaining as much as 11% after a posting a strong earnings report and naming a new CFO.
+What: Shares of Diamond Foods were sparkling today, gaining as much as 15% following an upgrade from BB&TCapital Markets.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.